yourjelly/odoo/doc/reference/javascript_reference.rst

             b) a URL to an attachment

-    .. :attribute: target
+    .. attribute:: target

         Target file to replace in the bundle.
 Can only be used with the 'replace' directive.

-    .. :attribute: active (default=True)
+    .. attribute:: active (default=True)

 What to do if a file is not loaded/updated
 ------------------------------------------

 There are many different reasons why a file may not be properly loaded.
 Here are a few things you can try to solve the issue:

 - once the server is started, it does not know if an asset file has been modified.
 So, you can simply restart the server to regenerate the assets.
 - check the console (in the dev tools, usually opened with F12) to make sure there are no obvious errors
 - try to add a console.log at the beginning of your file (before any module definition), so you can see if a file has been loaded or not
 - in the user interface, in debug mode (INSERT LINK HERE TO DEBUG MODE), there is an option to force the server to update its assets files.
 - use the *debug=assets* mode.
 This will actually bypass the asset bundles (note that it does not actually solve the issue.
 The server still uses outdated bundles)
 - finally, the most convenient way to do it, for a developer, is to start the server with the *--dev=all* option.
 This activates the file watcher options, which will automatically invalidate assets when necessary.
 Note that it does not work very well if the OS is Windows.
 - remember to refresh your page!
 - or maybe to save your code file...